 Since their color and size can vary a greatly among individuals and geographic location, several species or subspecies have been proposed, but most have yet to find general acceptance.

-For now there are 2 other subspecies currently recognised found on islands south of Sulawesi
+For now, there are 2 other subspecies currently recognized found on islands south of Sulawesi

 Selayer reticulated python (M. r. saputraiand) - Found on Selayar Island.